Servitly allows defining automations, which are executed on environment-specific events, to trigger actions, like calling a third-party system API.

 If the conditions are verified (all in AND), the defined actions are executed.

-Conditions can be defined on all events related to Thing, Location, Customer, Partner, User objects.
+Conditions can be defined on all events related to Thing, Location, Customer, Partner, and User objects.

 Automation Actions